 Now the magic begins, the team is directionally aware and agrees on objectives.
 Autonomy is now characteristic of the team.
-Disagreements are resolved within the team and above average expectations of performance have been established in high performing teams.
+Disagreements are resolved within the team and above-average expectations of performance have been established in high-performing teams.

 Project Team Development

 Well-chosen and well-structured project teams are essential components of any successful Six Sigma project.
-An energized project team that is properly managed through these four stages of development can be expected to be assets with regard to project success.
+An energized project team that is properly managed through these four stages of development can be expected to be an asset with regard to project success.
 You will have far more success executing project deliverables if you understand and embrace the four stages of team development.